 This means that people who will benefit from the EPOC and “afterburn” effect are likely to be well-trained individuals or athletes.

-Prolonged EPOC that lasts between 3 to 24 hours is dependent on exercise intensity and duration.
+According to Dr. Laforgia, prolonged EPOC that lasts between 3 to 24 hours is dependent on exercise intensity and duration.

 Here are some of the highlights from other studies about the effect of exercise on EPOC:

-- 10 to 30 minutes of cycling at 80% of maximum heart rate created the EPOC effect for less than 30 minutes (Elliot et al. 1988).
+- 10 to 30 minutes of cycling at 80% of the maximum heart rate created the EPOC effect for less than 30 minutes (Elliot et al. 1988).

 - 80 minutes of cycling at 75% of maximum heart rate elevated EPOC for 24 hours and burned 240 kcal extra (Hermansen et al. 1984).

 - 71 minutes of cycling at 85% of maximum heart rate created EPOC for 12 hours and elevated metabolic rate by 6% (Devlin, 1986).

 - 80 minutes of cycling at 80% of the maximum heart rate created EPOC for 12 hours and burned an extra 130 kcal (Maehlum, S et al. 1986).